 The amount of resistant starch found in potatoes is highly dependent upon their processing and preparations methods.
 However; even processed potatoes (i.e. potato flakes) appear to retain a significant amount of resistant starch.

-The American Diabetes Association also takes a total diet approach to managing diabetes by saying that all foods with carbohydrates, including bread, potatoes and pasta, can be "part of a healthy meal plan, but portion size is key."
+The American Diabetes Association also takes a total diet approach to managing diabetes by saying that all foods with carbohydrates, including bread, potatoes and pasta, can be “part of a healthy meal plan, but portion size is key.”
 While meeting with an RD (registered dietitian) is the optimal way to personalize a meal plan for each individual, most people with diabetes can safely include about 45 to 65 grams of carbohydrates at a meal.
-A medium potato has about 26 grams of carbohyrates.
+A medium potato has about 26 grams of carbohydrates.

 While glycemic index is a hot topic among researchers and in the media, there is little agreement on how to measure GI accurately and how individuals respond to GI in real world eating situations.
-The GI measures of a produce item, like potatoes, can vary with the variety, climate, harvest time and preparation methods.
+The GI measures of a produce item, like potatoes, can vary with the variety, climate, harvest time, and preparation methods.
 Given our limited understanding, many experts agree that judging the value of foods by Glycemic Index may be counter-productive.
-The best advice remains to enjoy a variety of foods - from all food groups - in appropriate portions.
+The best advice remains to enjoy a variety of foods – from all food groups – in appropriate portions.

-For cost-conscious consumers and menu planners, we can top all this with some even better news: Potatoes and beans can provide the most nutrients per penny, according to researchers at the University of Washington.
-In one analysis, the cost of white potatoes was approximately half the cost of other vegetables - and potatoes are among the lowest cost sources of potassium.
+For cost-conscious consumers and menu planners, we can top all this with some even better news: Potatoes provide the most nutrients per penny, according to researchers at the University of Washington.
+In one analysis, the cost of white potatoes was approximately half the cost of other vegetables – and potatoes are among the lowest cost sources of potassium.